 - In a medium bowl, whisk together the flour, sugar, baking powder, lemon zest, salt and 2 tsp of poppy seeds.
 Add the cold butter cubes and cut in to the flour mixture with a pastry cutter or two knives, cutting in until the mixture resembles coarse meal.
 Add about 3/4 of the cream and use a fork to mix.
 Add more of the cream, as needed, until the mixture is evenly moistened.

-- Remove dough to a lightly floured work surface.
-Gather dough together in to a ball.
-Using a floured rolling pin, roll dough in to a 1-inch thick round, about 7-8 inches diameter.
-Using a sharp knife, cut dough in to 8-12 wedges, depending on how big (or small) you might like them.
-Transfer scones to prepared baking sheet, leaving at least an inch between the wedges.
+- Remove the dough to a lightly floured work surface.
+Gather dough together into a ball.
+Using a floured rolling pin, roll dough into a 1-inch thick round, about 7-8 inches in diameter.
+Using a sharp knife, cut the dough into 8-12 wedges, depending on how big (or small) you might like them.
+Transfer the scones to the prepared baking sheet, leaving at least an inch between the wedges.

-- Brush top of scones with cream.
+- Brush the top of the scones with cream, taking care to keep the cream just on top of the scones and not dripping down the sides.
 Bake for 25 minutes, or until firm and lightly golden.
 Transfer scones to a cooling rack with a baking sheet underneath to cool completely.

 - Prepare the glaze by mixing the icing sugar, lemon juice and poppy seeds until smooth.
 Brush cooled scones with glaze and let stand until the glaze sets, about 15 minutes.

-- These scones keep well at room temperature for a couple of days or freeze extras to enjoy any time.
+- These scones keep well at room temperature for a couple of days or freeze extras for up to 3 months to enjoy any time.

 Notes